 Healthcare organizations are required to store medical records for a specified retention period.
 Implementing a record retention and destruction process is vital for legal compliance and provides many other benefits to health organizations.

-Organized record retention saves space in the workplace, can improve continuity of care for patients, and ensures easy retrieval of documentation.
-Safe destruction of medical records protects medical providers and patients.
+Organizing records saves space in the workplace, improves continuity of care for patients, and ensures easy retrieval of documentation.
+Additionally, safe destruction of medical records protects medical providers and patients.

 How to Implement a Retention and Destruction Plan

 Additionally, creating a retention plan reduces the risk of non-compliance and protects your documents until they can be legally destroyed.
 Because of the sensitive nature of medical records, destruction of records requires the same precautions as storage.

 Implementing a retention and destruction plan is a step-by-step process including finding secure storage, setting up a retention tracking plan, and evaluating options for disposal methods of medical records once their lifecycle expires.

 Document storage not only improves the organization of medical records, but also safeguards highly targeted, private information.
 There are two main options for document storage, off-site paper storage and digital EHR systems (electronic health record).

 Off Site Storage

 Off site paper storage saves space in the workplace by housing documents in a climate-controlled facility under 24-hour surveillance.
 Physical document storage has benefits including quick retrieval services and minimized loss in the event of a breach.